 But now in the present Bible: 1 Timothy 3:16 …” God was manifest in the flesh…”

 So here we have an agreement that Dr. Sayyed’s argument of tampering is not as grandiose as he had supposed.
-There three points (multiple attestations, Manuscript evidence, and the majority reading) seems to nullify the assumption that the text was without assurance.
-The Earliest Fathers quotes this passage preferring the translation to be ‘Theos‘.
+These three points (multiple attestations, Manuscript evidence, and the majority reading) that seems to nullify the assumption that the text was without assurance.
+The Earliest Fathers quote this passage preferring the translation to be ‘Theos‘.

 Ignatius (ca 50 – between 98 and 117) wrote in his letter to the Ephesians (chapter 7 and 19).

 “There is one Physician who is possessed both of flesh and spirit; both made and not made; God existing in flesh … God Himself being manifested in human form for the renewal of eternal life.”